rtauler/tiktok-download/README.md

 Browser recommend : Chrome, Opera (Not work with Firefox).
 In input name, put target ID/username. (see video tok.mp4).\]
 -----
 ### MY MODIFICATIONS:
--this version has been modified to use the curl that Homebrew installs, not the default system curl -requests are routed through tor to avoid beeing shutdown by tiktok server, tor ip is reseted at the end of each video to avoid beeing detected.
+-this version has been modified to use the curl that Homebrew installs, not the default system curl<br>
+-requests are routed through tor to avoid beeing shutdown by tiktok server, tor ip is reseted at the end of each video to avoid beeing detected.